zsh28/tweet/README.md

 | `X_ACCESS_SECRET` | Your Access Secret |
 | `X_BEARER_TOKEN`  | Your Bearer Token  |

-You can obtain these from your [X Developer Portal](https://developer.x.com/en/portal/dashboard).
+You can get these from your [X Developer Dashboard](https://developer.x.com/en/portal/dashboard).

 ### ▶️ 4.
 Run the App